 As a tropical country that could support an increased forest area, Bangladesh has strong potential for reforestation and forest restoration under REDD+ activities because of the available formerly forested lands, as well as other presently degraded forests that could be managed sustainably.
 As a result, there is a strong possibility under REDD+ for additionality of carbon in the country.
 Bangladesh is embarking on its REDD-readiness preparations and a key initial step is an assessment of the drivers of deforestation and forest degradation.
 This is a necessity in order to plan future effective REDD+ strategies for the country.

 Forest area of Bangladesh has been declining since the 1870s (see section 1.3.3) and the current forest land is less than 16%, or 2.33 million ha (Government of Bangladesh (GoB) 2014).
 However, the ‘official forest area’ and what is actually covered by forest is very different.
+Potapov, et al. (2017) estimated the total national tree canopy cover area as 3,165,500 ± 186,600 ha in the year 2000, with trees outside forests making up 54% of total canopy cover.
+Total tree canopy cover increased by 135,700 (± 116,600) ha (4.3%) during the 2000–2014 time interval.
+Bangladesh exhibits a national tree cover dynamic where net change is rather small, but gross dynamics significant and variable by forest type.
+Despite the overall gain in tree cover, results revealed the ongoing clearing of natural forests, especially within the Chittagong hill tracts.
+While forests decreased their tree cover area by 83,600 ha, the trees outside forests (including tree plantations, village woodlots, and agroforestry) increased their canopy area by 219,300 ha (ibid).
 FAO (2008) and others (e.g., Reddy et al. 2016) indicate that only between 1.41 and 1.44 million ha are actually forested (<10%).
 Of this area, just 411,000 ha remain as primary forests and mangroves make up another 531,000 ha (GoB 2014).
 Various factors have led to a high rate of deforestation varying between 0.3 and 2%/yr over the past 30 years and has also resulted in a large area of degraded forests in the country (Iftekar 2006, Alam et al. 2008, Islam and Sato 2012, Reddy et al. 2016).
 For example, the sal (Shorea robusta) or plains forest type has declined by more than 70% since 1985, making it the most threatened forest ecosystem in the country (Alam et al. 2008).
 Reddy et al. (2016) reported a net loss of 9,054 km2 of forest between 1935 and 2014, or about 39% of the forest area.
 As a result, a REDD+ programme that is implemented in an informed manner, has a strong opportunity for success in Bangladesh.